nuehm-arno/axolotl-mobian-installer/README.md

 sh axolotl-installer-mobian_1-2.sh
 ```

-It will take up to 45 minutes.
+It will take up to 45 minutes, so please be patient.

 # Feedback
 Feel free to contribute!